 Man is the direct creation of God.
 In the Garden of Eden, God made man good.
 He made Man as both male and female.

 "Then God said, Let us make man in our image, in our likeness, and let them rule over the fish of the sea and the birds of the air, over the livestock, over all the earth, and over all the creatures that move along the ground.'
-So God created man in his own image, in the image of God he created him; male and female he created them" (Gen. 1:26-27; see also, Gen 2:7, 21-23).
+So God created man in his own image, in the image of God he created him; male and female he created them," (Gen. 1:26-27, see also, Gen 2:7, 21-23).

-Being made in God's image means that we have a soul, that we can reason, know God, worship Him, and love Him.
+Being made in God's image means that we have a soul, we can reason, know God, worship Him, and love Him.
 Animals cannot.
 We have moral values and abstract conceptual capability.
 The human is a wonderful creation of God.

 God is concerned with man.
 Man is the object of God's creative and redemptive work.
 God loves us (John 3:16), provides for us (Matt.
 5:43-47), and has provided redemption for us through His Son (John 3:16).

 However, originally Adam and Eve were pure and sinless.
 But, because they rebelled against God, they became sinners.
 As a result, their offspring inherited their sinful nature.
 Many Christians today do not accept the teaching that we have sinful natures, but it is true.
 We are by nature sinners worthy of damnation (Eph.
 2:3).
 Of course, we are not as sinful as we can be, but we are all touched by sin.
-Consider the following scriptures concerning human nature:
+Consider the following Scriptures concerning human nature: